 Professional Certificate in Conservative Management of Pelvic Organ Prolapse | University of South Australia

-This flexible one-year professional certificate provides advanced training for physiotherapists, nurses and medical practitioners who have basic skills in the management of pelvic organ prolapse.
+This flexible one-year professional certificate provides advanced training for physiotherapists who have basic skills in the management of pelvic organ prolapse.

 Delivered and supported online, you will also attend one weekend workshop per semester in Adelaide for practical training and assessment.
 Topics you will study include: